nonsoobi/Getting-and-Cleaning-Data-Course-Project/CODEBOOK.md

 ## Description

-This contains additional information about the variables, data and transformations used in the Geting and Cleaning Data Course Project course project.
+This contains additional information about the variables, data and transformations used in the Getting and Cleaning Data Course Project course project.

 ## Source Data